Strykeros/visma-employee-list-task/README.md

 # Mini Employee List – Internship Homework

+## Creative feature

+The feature "company statistics" allows the HR manager to get a quick overview of the employees that are working in this company.
+It gets the data from the `employees.json` dataset and calculates the total number of employees working in the company, the newest employee that has been hired, and the median tenure across all the employees.
+This is very useful for HR manager, because at a quick glance it is possible to see the "actual" employee experience.
+With the specific technologies that the company uses, the new employee onboarding process can go smoother, and it can help prepare the reports for owner and investor meetings faster.

 ## Story

 You’ve just started an internship at **TinyTech**, a fast‑growing startup with twelve staff and zero admin tools.
 The HR manager keeps juggling spreadsheets and Post‑it notes to remember who does what.
 Your mission: deliver a **single‑page prototype** that anyone in the office can open in a browser to look up colleagues quickly.
 Nail this and you’ll earn serious bragging rights (and maybe an extended contract!).